Ontotext-AD/recommend-pub-docs/_v1_2_0-docs/user-actions.md

 }
 </code></pre>

-The user with ID *user-1* has read the article with ID *doc-en-1* three times and the article with ID *doc-en-2* once.
+The user with ID `user-1` has read the article with ID `doc-en-1` three times and the article with ID `doc-en-2` once.

-The result is `numberOfReads`=4 for the user as well as `popularity`=3 and `popularity`=1 for the two articles.
+The result is `numberOfReads`=4 for the user, as well as `popularity`=3 and `popularity`=1 for the two articles.
 Popularity is global as it does not depend on the given user.

 ### Obtaining a count of user reads